harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/cd-general-steps/using-http-requests-in-cd-pipelines.md

 ## Request Body

-In Request **Body**, you can enter the body of the HTTP payload to send to the URL.
+In Request **Body**, enter the body of the HTTP payload to send to the URL.

-You can use a Fixed Value, Runtime Input, or Expression.
+You can use a **Fixed Value**, **Runtime Input**, or **Expression**.

-You can use [Harness variables](../../../platform/12_Variables-and-Expressions/harness-variables.md), too.
+You can use [Harness variables](/docs/platform/Variables-and-Expressions/harness-variables) too.
+For example, if the Service name matches the domain name of the HTTP address, you can use `http://<+service.name>/...`.

+Before handing the execution of the HTTP step to a Harness Delegate, Harness performs a capability check on the URL to ensure that a non-400 response code is returned.

 ## Assertion